 Two types of password protection are available to help you secure your computer and the information you store in it.
 The power-on password feature deters unauthorized persons from gaining access to the information stored in your computer.
 The administrator password feature helps prevent unauthorized persons from accessing the Configuration/Setup Utility program and changing the setup of your computer.
-If you are responsible for maintaining the settings of several computers, you might want to set an administrator password.
+You can set a power-on password, an administrator password, or both.